 The grilled cheese sandwich is one of the quintessential sandwiches you have to have in your 5-minute lunch arsenal.
 It’s the ultimate sandwich; ooey-gooey cheesy with a crisp toasted outside.
 And it’s super easy to make, even 10-year-old me could go into the kitchen and whip one up without burning down the house.
 However, just recently I discovered that I’ve been making my sandwiches all wrong this past decade and a half, and with it, losing out on countless pristine grilled cheese sandwiches I could have been enjoying.

-The secret isn’t in the cheese (no judgments on using American cheese slices served in the plastic, it’s a childhood classic) nor is it the type of bread you use.
+The secret to making the ultimate grilled cheese sandwich isn’t in the cheese (no judgments on using American cheese slices served in the plastic, it’s a childhood classic) nor is it the type of bread you use.
 No, the best way to make grilled cheese is substituting mayonnaise for unsalted butter.

 The first time I heard the suggestion I was appalled.
 “You want me to put what on my grilled cheese?!”